ligolang/ligo/gitlab-pages/docs/advanced/package-management.md

 ### Creating and publishing packages to the LIGO registry

-We are going the write the `ligo-list-helpers` library that we used earlier.
+We are going the write a simple package `ligo-list-helpers` library that is similar to the bigarray package we used earlier.

 ```cameligo skip
 (* LIGO library for working with lists *)